 (1) Chicken Lettuce Wraps

-The Mexican chicken lettuce wraps seemed pretty safe (although you can never assume).
-Inside each lettuce cup is some lightly seasoned chicken and fresh veggies.
-I tested the wraps anyway and it tested just fine with the Nima Sensor.
+The Mexican chicken lettuce wraps seemed safe (although you can never assume).
+Inside each lettuce cup is lightly seasoned chicken and fresh veggies.
+I tested the wraps, and they tested fine with the Nima Sensor.
+I thought the Mexican lettuce wraps were tasty and healthy, and I recommend them, mainly if you’re eating on the lighter side.

 (2) Chicken Soft Tacos